-A student earning a term grade point average of 0.00 in a semester at Mars Hill University will be placed on immediate academic suspension.
+A student earning a term grade point average of 0.00 and 0 credit hours (excluding HHP 115 or MUS 469 credits) will be placed on immediate academic suspension.
 Other students who do not meet the minimum requirement will be placed on academic probation for the following semester.
 A student who fails to meet the requirements during the probationary semester will be placed on academic suspension.